CWanderi/capstone_project/README.md

 ### Overview

 This modeling pipeline classifies areas in Kenya as **suitable** or **unsuitable** for crop cultivation using geospatial and environmental features.
-The objective is to support **climate-smart agriculture** and optimized landuse planning through data-driven recommendations
+The objective is to support **climate-smart agriculture** and optimized land use planning through data-driven recommendations

 ---